sa2c/sunpyter/README.md

 With `login`, `sunpyter.sh` starts a jupyter notebook server on the login node (using the `launch_jupyter_login.sh` script).

-NOTE: The command launched with the `login` argument does not currently work on `sunbird.swansea.ac.uk`, but works on `vnc.sunbird.swansea.ac.uk`.
+NOTE: The `login` option does not currently work with `sunbird.swansea.ac.uk`, but works with `vnc.sunbird.swansea.ac.uk`.

 ### `SHELLSETUP`: Conda and remote setup